yellowflowersorganics-star/smartcrop-os/edge/node-red/NODERED_MIGRATION.md

 ---

-**Conclusion**: The SmartCrop OS flow is a **production-grade, enterprise-ready** implementation of your exact architecture.
+**Conclusion**: The CropWise flow is a **production-grade, enterprise-ready** implementation of your exact architecture.
 The ChatGPT flow is a good learning reference but lacks multi-zone, multi-unit, and cloud integration features you need. 🚀